 When Typhoon Haiyan, known as Super Typhoon Yolanda in the Philippines, hit the country in 2013, it was one of the worst disasters that Filipinos have ever experienced.
 Help from other countries then started pouring in so victims can rebuild their lives.

 However, these donations are now put into waste as the Bureau of Customs (BOC) on Wednesday destroyed four containers of goods in Mandaue City, Cebu, donated for Typhoon Yolanda victims.
-The donations coming from Belgium, Norway, and the United Kingdom were declared abandoned and condemned due to the failure of the donors to pay importation tax.
+Donations from the United Kingdom, Norway, and Belgium, Norway were declared abandoned because donors did not pay the importation tax.

 Man And His Rescued Kitten Become The Face Of Hurricane Florence